gn0sys11root/session-manager-extension/README.md

 - **cookies**: To save and restore cookies
 - **tabs**: To reload pages after restoring sessions
 - **storage**: To store session data locally
-- **scripting**: To inject scripts for localStorage/sessionStorage/IndexedDB restoration
+- **scripting**: To add data for localStorage/sessionStorage/IndexedDB restoration
 - **host_permissions (`<all_urls>`)**: To access and restore data on any website

 ## Supported Languages